Centenary University: Equestrian Center

 The Equestrian Center is located in Washington Township, Morris County.
 It consists of several large paddocks, an outdoor eventing course, two indoor arenas and an outdoor arena.
-The United States Equestrian Team (USET) building is the main building of the equestrian center with its main offices, classrooms, a lounge, dining services, and the large indoor arena.
+The United States Equestrian Team (USET) building is the main building of the Equestrian Center with its main offices, classrooms, a lounge, dining services, and the large indoor arena.
 The Equestrian Center sits on 65 acre of land.

 In 2007 and 2012, Centenary Equestrian Center hosted the American National Riding Commission Championships, the Intercollegiate Horse Show Association Zone Finals, and the Intercollegiate Dressage Association Championships.

 Athletics

 Centenary University teams participate in fourteen NCAA Division III intercollegiate sports.
 The Cyclones compete in the Atlantic East Conference, joining in the 2021-22 season, becoming the first non-Catholic member institution.
 The Cyclones previously competed in the Colonial States Athletic Conference, joining in the 2007–08 season after being a member of the Skyline Conference.
 Men's sports include baseball, basketball, cross country, equestrian, lacrosse, soccer and wrestling; while women's sports include basketball, cross country, equestrian, flag football, lacrosse, soccer, softball and volleyball.
 Women's wrestling is also offered as a club sport.
 Students enrolled in the college's Equine programs may participate in competitions through intercollegiate organizations such as the Intercollegiate Horse Show Association, the Intercollegiate Dressage Association, or with the Hunter/Jumper's Club.

+The Athletic Department is headquartered at the John M. Reeves Student Recreation Center, which offers a 1,200 seat arena, a weight room, wrestling room, locker rooms, and a natatorium (currently not in use).
+In 2019, Our Diamond of Dreams was opened as the fully-synthetic turf home field of the Cyclone baseball team.
+It also serves as the home field of the Hackettstown High School baseball team.
+The soccer and lacrosse teams compete on the Reeves turf field, which is also fully-synthetic.